napframework/nap/docs/doxygen/markdown/01_gettingstarted.md

 }
 ~~~

-Note: to make this works, include the following headers to `newprojectapp.cpp`:
+Note: to make this work add the following includes to `newprojectapp.cpp`:

 ~~~{cpp}
 #include <audio/component/playbackcomponent.h>
 #include <imgui/imgui.h>
 ~~~

-When we compile and run the app we see a button to start and stop playback of the audio file.
+When we compile and run the app you should see a button to start and stop playback of the audio file.

 ## Render